Dear Aspiring Neuroscientist,

 1. Misplaced Goals

 Once upon a time, science was the simple and pure pursuit of curiosity.
 Someone had a question about the world and they went out and tried to solve it.
 Over time those people came to be called scientists.
 A couple centuries went by and that pursuit became systematized.
-Now there is a strict order of progression which you must ascend and more often than not it impedes and limits your ability to answer questions about the world.
+Now there is a strict order of progression which you must ascend and often it impedes and limits your ability to answer questions about the world.

 At the crux of the problem is that we have changed the motivation for doing science.
 The goal is no longer to answer questions, progress human knowledge, help people or advance society.
 The primary goal today is to get published.
 The entire field uses publishing in one of the leading journals as its benchmark for success.
-Publishing determines who gets funding, who gets to run their own lab, who gets to speak at the big conferences, who gets faculty positions, etc. Almost all now rests on who gets published where.
+Publishing determines who gets funding, who gets to run their own lab, who gets to speak at the big conferences, and who gets faculty positions.
+Almost all now rests on who gets published where.

 There is some good that comes out of this.
 To get published does require discovery of something novel, which does spur progress.
 But one novel discovery then requires years of concessions and edits and re-edits and re-submissions, all to fulfill the criteria of the editors of these journals.
 This process delays new discovery and stifles further progress.
 While the review process does ensure that any new claims get sufficiently scrutinized, it is rife with inefficiencies and often depends more on politics and personal bias than science.
 Along the way it still does advance science, but it does so slowly because progress has been rendered a side effect of the system rather than its goal.